iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > I've had no complaints up until a couple of days ago when my phone indicated that AB Trace Together has been using 35.6% of my battery, while at home.
 I disabled Bluetooth and it didn't change or conserve the battery.
 My phone has been on for 20 minutes this morning and its already used 6.1% of my battery.
 Prior to this, battery usage was negligible.
 Updated it and hoping that helps.<br> :date: __2020-06-08 16:52:26__

-> I so want to help by having the app but the battery drain is frustrating to deal with.
-At the start a few weeks ago it seemed like there was no issue but over the past two days, after going out twice, my battery is just kaput in an outrageously short period of time.
-I'm talking from full charge down to 10 percent in a span of 7 hours, of which 5 of those hours was spent being in battery saving mode and idle.
-I hope the update fixes this or retaining this app will be untenable.<br> :date: __2020-06-08 06:21:14__

-> Drains battery life.<br> :date: __2020-06-07 11:01:03__

 #### 2-star reviews